AIChem-ShenWang/M-N-C-Code/README.md

   * vasp-file folder: The directory for VASP files.
 Due to the large number of files, they are not provided on this website but can be obtained by contacting the corresponding author.

   * M-N-C data set.xlsx: The $M-N_{4}-C$ data set.

-* figures folder:

-    The figures can be obtained by running Python files from code folder.

 * utils folder: A toolkit for convenient file conversion and material feature generation.